gbmhunter/blog/content/electronics/communication-protocols/uart-protocol.md

 </table>
 </div>

+{{% warning %}}
-Note that confusion of how to connect two UART devices together arises when it is not terminal equipment (DTE) connected to modem equipment (DCE).
+There is confusion of how to connect two UART devices together arises when it is not terminal equipment (DTE) connected to modem equipment (DCE).
 In the embedded world, microcontrollers and other devices which support UART can act either as a DTE or a DCE. **Take particular care when connecting UART ports together on embedded devices!**
+{{% /warning %}}

 > Rule-of-thumb: Most RS-232 serial interfaces with a male 9 or 25 pin connector are DTE's, most with a female 9 or 25 pin connector are DCE's.